Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/The Grand Panoply/Named Artifacts/Brilliant Sentinel/Brilliant Sentinel.md

 ## [[Evocations]] of the [[Brilliant Sentinel]]

-When attuned and worn, the armor imposes a -1 penalty to the [[Join Battle]] rolls of all enemies who have harmed or wish to harm the object of one of the wearer’s Major or Defining Intimacies.
+When attuned and worn, the armor imposes a -1 penalty to the [[Join Battle]] rolls of all enemies who have harmed or wish to harm the object of one of the wearer’s Major or Defining [[Intimacy|Intimacies]].
 This penalty becomes -1 success to all unExalted creatures of darkness.